All the syllabus for current white belt students to learn in order to gain their white + yellow tag belt.

 - Move the right foot to B forming a left walking stance toward A, executing a left middle block.

-- Move the right foot to A forming a right walking stance, executing a right middle punch.
+- Move the right foot to A forming a right walking stance, executing a right middle punch (with kihap).

 - Bring the right foot back to a parallel stance.